Unleash/unleash/website/docs/feature-flag-tutorials/rust/implementing-feature-flags-rust.md

 cargo add image ravif rgb webp
 ```

 We use the `image`, `webp` and `ravif` crates to convert images to WebP and Avif, respectively.
 The `unleash_api_client` crate is used to communicate with the Unleash server.
-The `tokio` and `reqwest` crates are used to make this connection asynchronous.
+The `tokio` crate is used to make this connection asynchronous.

 Final step before we start coding: Download this image or add an image of your own and call it "input.png."
 Make sure it's in the same folder.